ais-dotnet/Ais.Net/Documentation/articles/intro.md

 somewhat different to use from other .NET AIS parsers.

 The `Span<T>` and `ReadOnlySpan<T>` types impose a constraint in exchange for the high performance they make possible: these types can only live on the stack.
+The C# compiler knows this because these types are declared as `ref struct`, and it will prevent you from using these types in ways that could end up on the heap.
+For example, if you try to define a `class` with a field of type `ReadOnlySpan<T>`, you get a compiler error, because instances of classes live on the heap.
+You'll get the same error with an ordinary `struct`, because although those often live on the stack, they can also live on the heap.
+(They might be boxed, or they could be an element in an array, or a field in some other heap-based instance.)
-This prevents variables of these types from living in fields of other types unless those containing types are defined in the same way.
-(So if you define a type that has the same constraint—if you define a `ref struct` type, it too can only live on the stack—it is allowed to contain other `ref struct` types such as `Span<T>`.)
-For this reason the various payload parsers that Ais.Net defines, such as [NmeaAisPositionReportClassAParser](https://ais-dotnet.github.io/Ais.Net/api/Ais.Net.NmeaAisPositionReportClassAParser.html), can also only live on the stack.
+You can use a `Span<T>` or `ReadOnlySpan<T>` (or any other `ref struct`) as a field only in another `ref struct`.
+Since the various payload parsers that Ais.Net defines, such as [NmeaAisPositionReportClassAParser](https://ais-dotnet.github.io/Ais.Net/api/Ais.Net.NmeaAisPositionReportClassAParser.html), have `ReadOnlySpan<T>` fields, these parser types are all defined as `ref struct`, meaning that they can only live on the stack.
 So you can do this:

 ```csharp
 public static (double Latitude, double Longitude) GetPosition(byte[] asciiNmeaLine)